 One thing to know about Disney World is that there are a lot of lies surrounding the place.
-Some people will claim that the parks are only good for kids, or that the only park worth visiting is Magic Kingdom.
-Meanwhile, there are the more outlandish lies, such as the tale that Cinderella’s castle can be easily taken apart and rebuilt, or that Walt’s body is buried somewhere in the parks.
+Some people will claim that the parks are only good for kids, or that the only Park worth visiting is Magic Kingdom.
+Meanwhile, there are the more outlandish lies, such as the tale that Cinderella’s Castle can be easily taken apart and rebuilt, or that Walt’s body is buried somewhere in the parks.
 However, some of the most common misconceptions surrounding the Walt Disney World parks involve dining.
-Here are some of the most popular lies you might have heard about food in Disney World.
+Here are some of the most popular lies you might have heard about the food at Disney World.

 1. The Food Isn’t Good

 Perhaps the most common Disney food myth is simply that the food is subpar.
-While this might be true for that vast majority of theme parks out there, it simply isn’t the case in Disney World.
-Sure, the standard chicken nuggets and burgers that you can get anywhere else are also available here, but the vacation resort has gone out of its way to add plenty of variety to their menus, meaning there are far more options than just those things.
-Moreover, nearly everything we’ve ever tried from a Disney restaurant has been delicious, far better than average theme park food, and on par with some of our favorite eateries outside of the world of amusement parks altogether.
+While this might be true for the vast majority of theme parks out there, it simply isn’t the case at Disney World.
+Sure, the standard chicken nuggets and burgers that you can get anywhere else are also available here, but the vacation Resort has gone out of its way to add plenty of variety to its menus, meaning there are far more options than just those things.
+Moreover, nearly everything we’ve ever tried from a Disney restaurant has been delicious, far better than average theme Park food, and on par with some of our favorite eateries outside of the world of amusement parks altogether.

 2. Reservations are Unnecessary

 Yes, Disney food is good.
 In fact, it’s so good that you will likely want to plan ahead to get your hands on some of the more popular items.
 Why?
 Because Disney has a dining reservation system, many visitors take it very seriously, making reservations as soon as they can.
 Not only that, but Disney is currently also requiring reservations to dine in any of its table-service restaurants.
 This makes those precious reservations more important than ever.